kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 hard drive!
 Additional text keys are helpful to have an unlocking mechanism in case you forget or damage another key.
-Keyfiles are nice as a quick, automatic way to decrypt devices when in a safe place, or to have a key much longer than a reasonable text one.
+Keyfiles are nice as a quick, automatic way to decrypt devices when in a safe place, or to have a key much longer than a memorable text one.

 For example, my ThinkPad has an SD card slot.
 When I am at home, a keyfile on the card is used to automatically decrypt the drives in my Btrfs pool at boot.
 If I leave the house, I simply eject the SD card, and when I startup the computer, I am asked for the passphrases for both of the involved disks.

-To add new key, we use the `cryptsetup luksAddKey` command.
+To add new key, use the `cryptsetup luksAddKey` command.
 To add a key to the LUKS container at /dev/sda1 for example:
 {% highlight text %}
 # cryptsetup luksAddKey /dev/sda1